elastic/rally/docs/track.rst

 indices
 .......

 The ``indices`` section contains a list of all indices that are used by this track.
+Cannot be used if the ``data-streams`` section is specified.

 Each index in this list consists of the following properties: